MultiTok: Variable-Length Tokenization for Efficient LLMs Adapted from LZW Compression: Simulations Results

-In this experiment, we used \texttt{MultiTok} tokenization to further compress the repetitive sequences within BERT tokens, and consequently, reduce the training data size while achieving similar performance to that of normal uncompressed BERT tokens.
-We observed that we could compressed the training data that are tokenized via BERT by $9\%$ using \texttt{MultiTok}, while preserving the accuracy of the downstream model.
+In this experiment, we used \texttt{MultiTok} tokenization to further compress the repetitive sequences within BERT and GPT tokens.
+This consequently reduces the training data size while achieving similar performance to that of normal uncompressed BERT \& GPT tokens.
+We observed that we could compress the training data that is tokenized via BERT by $26\%$ and via GPT by $38\%$ using \texttt{MultiTok}, while achieving the highest accuracies of any downstream model with $75.3\%$ and $74.5\%$ respectively.
 However, when we further reduced training data size, a higher compression is obtained at the cost of slight degradation in the performance.
 This suggests a notion of using a `golden ratio' of \texttt{MultiTok} compression to maximize efficiency and performance.
 This `golden ratio' may vary based on the repetition and succinctness found within different datasets.

+Next, we provide an empirical training convergence analysis, which shows that \texttt{MultiTok} not only performs as good as the BERT \& GPT standards in terms of accuracy and AUC, but also directly results in a faster training process for the downstream models.

+We observe in Fig.~\ref{training} that applying \texttt{MultiTok} tokenization to existing BERT and GPT tokens not only reduces the size of the training data, but also allows the model to train faster.
+Specifically, the combination of \texttt{MultiTok} and BERT or GPT tokenization achieves an average training time (as defined in Definition ~\ref{def:training-time}) of epoch 11 rather than epoch 20 (almost $2x$ faster) as shown in Fig. \ref{fig:compression}.
+Thus, these experiments suggest that \texttt{MultiTok} can be cascaded with existing tokenizers, like BERT and GPT, for smaller training data sizes, more efficient training, and improved downstream model performance.